Catalog Search Results

 Description

 "A biography of Nobel Peace Prize winner Muhammad Yunus, who from a young age was determined to make difference in the world and eventually revolutionized global antipoverty efforts by developing the innovative economic concept of micro-lending.
-Includes an afterword and author's sources"--
+Includes an afterword and author's sources"-- Provided by publisher.

 Author